STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 summary: You have a list of IP addresses (or hashes, or URLs, etc) and want to convert it to STIX.
 Should you use incidents, indicators, or both?
 ---

 Many threat intel feeds that are available today and not already formatted as STIX are flat lists of "bad things": IPs that are known to be malware C2, malicious URLs, malware file hashes.
-When considering how to convert these to STIX (either as the original producer or as an intermediary) a common question that comes up is whether they should be converted to a list of indicators, a list of incidents, or maybe both.
+When considering how to convert these to STIX (either as the original producer or as an intermediary) a common question that comes up is whether they should be converted to a list of **indicators**, a list of **incidents**, or maybe **both**.
 This idiom looks at several different examples and explains when to use one approach vs. another.

 ## Background